-The Company repurchased a total of 33,021 shares of our common stock during the fourth quarter of fiscal year 2015 in connection with payment of taxes upon the vesting of restricted stock previously issued to employees.
+The Company repurchased a total of 18,099 shares of our common stock during the fourth quarter of fiscal year 2016 in connection with payment of taxes upon the vesting of restricted stock previously issued to employees.
 The Company may also repurchase shares as a part of its stock repurchase program approved in November 2014 by which the Company's Board of Directors authorized the repurchase of up to \$8,000,000 of the Company's common stock.

-The following table presents the total number of shares repurchased during the fourth quarter of fiscal 2015 by month and the average price paid per share:
+The following table presents the total number of shares repurchased during the fourth quarter of fiscal 2016 by month and the average price paid per share:

-ISSUER PURCHASES OF EQUITY SECURITIES
+ISSUER PU RCHASES OF EQUITY S ECURITIES

-Total Number of

-Shares

-Total Purchased as Part Approximate Dollar Value

-Number Average of Publicly of Shares that

-Dowlad of Shares Price Paid Announced Plans May Yet Be Purchased
+Total Number of Shares Average Price Paid Total Number of Shares Purchased as Part of Publicly Announced Plans Approximate Dollar Value of Shares that May Yet Be Purchased

 Period Purchased per Share or Programs Under the Program (1)

-July 1-31, 2015 \$- \$
+July 1-31, 2016 \$- \$

-August 1-31, 2015 33,021 16.93
+August 1-31, 2016 18,099 18.03

-September 1-30, 2015
+September 1-30, 2016

-Total 33,021 \$16.93 \$7,150,843
+Total 18,099 \$18.03 \$6,817,082